WebAssembly/spec/document/syntax/modules.rst

    and *all* constructs implicitly reference this table :math:`0`.
    This restriction may be lifted in future versions.

-   Tables can contain values that are not otherwise accessible -- like host object references, raw OS handles, or native pointers -- so that they can be accessed indirectly through an integer index.
-   That bridges the gap between low-level, untrusted linear memory and high-level opaque handles or references.
-   Currently, the primary purpose of tables is to emulate function pointers, which can be represented as integers indexing into a table of type |ANYFUNC|
-   holding functions and can be called via the :math:`\K{call\_indirect}` instruction.

 .. _syntax-mem:
 .. index:: ! memory